Saiful-Islam45/Saiful-Islam45/README.md

 ---
 <!-- About -->
-I'm a Frontend Software Developer.
-I have a passion for sleek user-friendly design and I love writing nicely architectured, clean and maintainable code, working with other people on solving tough problems, and learning new things along the way.
+I'm a Full Software Developer.
+I have a passion for sleek, user-friendly design, and I love writing nicely architected, clean, and maintainable code, working with other people on solving tough problems, and learning new things along the way.
 I STAND for:
             - Diversity
             - Inclusion